The Equivariant Cheeger-M\"uller Theorem on Locally Symmetric Spaces

-\begin{prop} Let $\loc \rightarrow \M$ and $L \rightarrow \M_{\sigma}$ be matching unimodular local systems and let $f_1$ and $f_2$ be matching invariant Morse functions, as above.
+\begin{prop} Let $\loc \rightarrow \M$ and $L \rightarrow \M_{\sigma}$ be matching unimodular local systems and let $f_1$ and $f_2$ be invariant Morse functions which match in the sense described above.
 Then there are invariant gradient vector fields $X_1$ associated to $f_1$ and $X_2$ associated to $f_2$ satisfying Morse-Smale transversality for which

 \end{prop}

 \begin{proof} For any invariant Morse function $f_1$ defined on an exponential neighborhood $N_1$ of $\M_{\sigma} \subset \M,$ we have constructed an invariant Morse function $f_2$ which matches it on a $\Gamma$-equivariantly diffeomorphic tubular neighborhood $N_2$ of $\M_{\sigma} \subset \M_{\sigma}^p.$ For these matching Morse functions, the discrete parts of the error term of the Bismut-Zhang formula (\ref{BZformula}) match: